niclego/apod_client/README.md

 # apod_client

-This application is meant to be used as A Picture A Day service.
+This application is A Picture A Day service.
 It is a WIP and only works with the NASA APOD api.

 More Features to come.